On the structure of Borel ideals in-between the ideals $\mathcal{ED}$ and $\mathrm{Fin}\otimes\mathrm{Fin}$ in the Kat\v{e}tov order: Topological complexity

-Another question is if there is a set $\cF$ without the Baire property such that $\cF$ is cofinal in $\widehat{\cF}$ but $\cF$ is not cofinal in $\omega^\omega$.
-Below we show (Proposition~\ref{prop:nonBP-cofinal-in-hat-not-in-whole-space}) that the positive answer is consistent with the ZFC set theory.
-However we do not know if such an example exists in ZFC (see Question~\ref{q:nonBP-cofinal-in-hat-not-in-whole-space}).
+Now a natural question arises whether there is a set $\cF$ without the Baire property such that $\cF$ is cofinal in $\FS(\cF)$ but $\cF$ is not cofinal in $\omega^\omega$.
+Below we show that the answer is positive.